econnet/econ/do.rst

-but it is normally delegated to buyers and sellers, which register the financial flows in the repo, for everybody to check, with additional check from specialized fairness checkers.
+but it is normally delegated to buyers and sellers, which register the financial flows in the repo, for everybody to check, with additional checks from specialized fairness checkers.

-.. _`econ_value`:
+.. _`doeconvalue`:

 :econ value:

 The value of an econ lattice is

-- the community
+- the product econ lattice (internal structure)
-- the work shares defining each owner (with associated potential profit)
+- the product work shares defining ownership on product sales
-- equipment, inventory, ...
+- the product customers (external structure)

 There is no need to calculate the full value of an econ lattice, because it cannot be sold as a whole.
 An interested buyer would have to contact every contributor and agree on a price for its work shares separately.

-The community around a product lattice can freely regroup in other product lattices, also concurrently.
+The product developers can freely regroup for other products, also concurrently.
-The community of one product lattice cannot be bought without employing everybody, but that would mean control from the employer, which would reduce personal freedom and profit.
+The developers of a product cannot be bought without employing everybody, but that would mean control from the employer, which would reduce personal freedom and profit.
-It is unlikely that the community would agree to that.
+It is unlikely that all people involved in the product development would agree to that.

+The customers cannot be bought other than through the owners of the product.

-.. _`profit`:
+.. _`doprofit`:

 :profit:

-Profit is income - expenses of a period.
+Period profit is income - expenses of the period.

 Expenses are only related to the product.
-Investment in big machines not related exclusively to the product, need to be handled by a separate `LLE`_.
+Investment in big machines not related exclusively to the product, need to be handled by a separate econ lattice.

 Working tools like the computer or a car belong to the person (top econ).
 They are considered in the internal work value.